What Is Courage? A Simple Definition for Real Life

 The Real Price of Courage

-You will not be wounded by a sword.
+You may not be wounded by a sword.

 You may be wounded by silence.